 We provide childcare for children aged from 3 months of age until the time that children reach school age.
 Set out below are the ‘session’ timings and costs of the meals and childcare that we offer at Little Skaters nursery & pre-school.
 The sessions show the timings for parents using your 15 hour ‘free’ (government funded) hours for eligible 2, 3 & 4 year olds, as well as the session timings which can be booked in addition to those ‘free’ hours and/or for parents who aren’t eligible for ‘free’ sessions.

 Information for parents not eligible for ‘free’ hours.

-If your agreed session is less than the five hour standard session we will have to also include the cost of a meal.
+If your agreed session is less than the four hour standard session we will have to also include the cost of a meal.
 We please ask for a one-off £100 refundable deposit when you reserve a place for your child.
 This deposit will be held by us until your child leaves the nursery and your final invoice has been settled.

 |Fee paying session times||fees|

 |9am - 1pm||£21.00|

 Parents are able to access completely free childcare for funded 2, 3 and 4 year old children.
 We offer a flexible ‘stretched offer’ without set ‘free’ sessions for working families (some terms and conditions apply)….so please ask for further details as we will attempt to tailor our offer to your needs.